 They exist, and I can do without hearing why certain grocery stores disgust them, which has more to do with keeping up with the Grocerydashians than the price.

-If customers can afford to grocery shop without looking at prices, they either have money to burn or are out of control.
+If customers can afford to go grocery shopping without looking at prices, they either have money to burn or are out of control.

 Some people may complain that the cheapest Canadian grocery stores have the worst produce and meat and go without the frills, but this isn’t always true.